tekumara/notes/curl.md

 `-v` show request and response headers
 `-L` follow location redirects
-`-f` on server errors, fail silently with no output and exit code 22 `-S` when used with `-s` show an error message if curl fails `--connect-timeout <fractional seconds>` connection timeout (defaults to 75 secs) `-m or --max-time <fractional seconds>` max time for transfer
+`-f` on non-200 http errors, fail silently with no output and exit code 22 `-S` when used with `-s` show an error message if curl fails (eg: could not resolve host, timeouts) `--connect-timeout <fractional seconds>` connection timeout (defaults to 75 secs) `-m or --max-time <fractional seconds>` max time for transfer (will also catch connection timeouts)

 [man page](http://curl.haxx.se/docs/manpage.html)